 So, a first lesson about prayer is that it deals with what is impossible for us to accomplish on our own.
-With prayer you enter the arena of what you cannot do and cannot change, and where your only hope is in the Lord's intervention (Luke 18:27).
+With prayer you enter the arena of

+But Jesus said, "The things that are impossible with people are possible with God." -Luke 18:27 what you cannot do and cannot change, and where your only hope is in the Lord's intervention (Luke 18:27).
 As obvious as that may sound, it is an easy truth to forget.
 Our tendency is to evaluate a situation-sizing up the possibility quotient-deciding what is likely to happen, and if it is just a bit out of our reach, or a trifle beyond our ability to change it on our own strength, we add prayer like a little spin on our bowling ball.